I Remember You (Skid Row song): Background

+Reception

+The song was described by Ultimate Classic Rock as an "explosive power ballad".
 In a 2007 interview, vocalist Sebastian Bach commented, "'I Remember You' was the number-one prom song in the United States of America in the year 1990....You talk about making memories!
 Literally the whole country of America did their prom dance to 'I Remember You' one year, and that's a real heavy memory to beat."